raphael-group/lazac-copy-number/README.md

 are named and formatted as follows:
 * `PREFIX_tree.newick` is the tree output in Newick format with branch lengths representing the ZCNT distance between the two nodes.
 Internal nodes are prefixed with the string `internal_`.
+* `PREFIX_nj_tree.newick` is an NJ tree output in Newick format with branch lengths used by the tree search algorithm as a starting tree.
 * `PREFIX_cn_profile.csv` contains the inferred copy number profiles at the internal nodes of the tree.
 Each row provides the copy number of a specific node at a specific genomic bin.
 Both internal and leaf nodes are included in the output.